View Evelyn Slater's Obituary on emissourian.com and share memories

 |

+Evelyn was born Oct 7, 1927, in Flint Hill, to Victor Sachs and wife Ida, nee Menton.
+Evelyn was united in holy matrimony to Monroe Slater Aug.
+19, 1950, in Pratt, Kan., and the marriage was blessed with six children.

+Evelyn was a homemaker and enjoyed a successful career as a nurse's aide.
+She enjoyed a variety of hobbies throughout her life that included quilting, playing games, especially bingo in later years, praying the rosary, and spending time with her children, grandchildren and great-grandchildren.
+A devout Catholic, Evelyn was a member of Our Lady of Lourdes Catholic Church in Washington.

-She is survived by three sons, Joseph Slater and wife Sharon, Mexico, Mo., David Slater and wife Vicki, Swiss, and Carl Slater and wife Devona, Leawood, Kan.; one daughter, Karen Bridgeman and husband John, Union; other relatives and nmany friends.
+She is survived by three sons, Joseph Slater and wife Sharon, Mexico, Mo., David Slater and wife Vicki, Swiss, and Carl Slater and wife Devona, Leawood, Kan.; one daughter, Karen Bridgeman and husband John, Union; two sisters, Margaret Steinmann, Orchard Farm, and Mary Jane Green and husband David, Alton, Ill.; sister-in-law, Darlene Sachs, Montgomery City; 12 grandchildren; 19 great-grandchildren; nieces; nephews; cousins; other relatives and many dear friends.

-Those who wish to leave condolences or share memories for the family on the Tribute Wall may do so by visiting oltamnnfuneralhome.com.
+Evelyn was preceded in death by her husband; one son, William Slater and wife Charlotte, nee Nichols; one daughter, Mary Helen Slater; one grandson, Stephen Slater; her parents; four brothers, Gregory, Alfred "Fritz," Elmer "Pete" and Lester Sachs; and one sister, Alice Schroeder.

+A private graveside service and burial were held Monday, April 20, at St. Francis Borgia Catholic Cemetery, Washington, with the Rev. James Theby officiating.
+A public memorial Mass will be celebrated at Our Lady of Lourdes Catholic Church, Washington, at a later date.